dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Still working on title case project.
 Fixed acouple bugs and was working on another one.
 It is getting late so i will come back to it tm night
 Link to work:

+DAY 67: MAY 16, 2019

+Today's Progress: Still working on title case project.
+Fixed a couple bugs and was working on another one that popped up.
+Will continue with it tomorrow.
+Link to work: